-Please communicate with me if you wish to discuss what you could do for the cause of creating more democracy for residents of NYC.
+Please visit voterlaws.com and also communicate with me if you wish to participate in creating more democracy for residents of NYC.
 You can send me an email by clicking on Email Response Form for Possible Volunteer or you can telephone me at my office number, 212-307-4444.

 New York's "Lobbying" Restriction on First Amendment Rights